 Often used for warm-ups or rehab for people with physical limitations, resistance bands are necessary to have in your gym bag, but something like banded leg extensions should not be looked down on.
 By turning away good resistance band-based exercises we limit our gains and end up leaving too much on the table, and there are plenty of benefits to them.

 Let’s take a look at banded leg extensions and see why this exercise is so great for boosting gains.
 From what this exercise is, to those leg muscles worked, the benefits around this, and how best to perform it for proper form, you will have a solid guide into banded leg extensions.
 Plus, we’ll try to convince you why resistance bands are so good to have in your routine.

 Banded leg extensions are perfect for isolating out those quads while still keeping time under tension as a priority.
 The benefit is that you don’t have to put so much strain on your legs by using big weight.
 This exercise in the leg extension is typically one performed on a machine, but this variation with resistance bands can make all the difference for you.

-Your quads will get some serious work done as this is predominantly a quad isolation exercise.
-The importance of quad strength is no secret and plays a major role in stability, power, and aiding in those big lifts, like the squat.
+Your quads will get some serious work done with banded leg extensions, as this is predominantly a quad isolation exercise.
+The importance of quad strength is no secret, as these muscles play a major role in stability, power, and aiding in those big lifts, like the squat.
 Like all lower body exercises, other muscles like your hamstrings and glutes may be activated, however, you won’t necessarily see the kind of growth that occurs in your quads.

 Benefits Of Banded Leg Extensions